jasminsanchezz/jasminsanchez/README.md

 # Hello my name is Jasmin!
-I’m a certified IT professional, excited to grow in the field
+I’m a certified in IT, excited to grow in the field

 <h2>👨‍💻 Software Development Projects:</h2>